moay/server-for-symfony-flex/docs/topics/recipes.md

 3) **Private over official.** If there are more than one local recipe repos, same version recipes will be selected in the order `private` > `official` > `contrib`.

-There currently is now way to mix up recipes.
+There currently is no way to mix up recipes.
 If you want to have a customized or extended version of an official recipe, you'll have to provide a complete copy.
 We are planning on setting up a way to create recipe extension which will allow to extend official recipes and live until the next major version.

 ### Invalid manifest files